 - The auger takes some time to reflect temperature changes

 It’s also considered to be one of the safest and most eco-friendly options available.
-That’s because the natural wood pellets it uses are food-grade and don’t contain any harmful substances like additives that could affect the final product.
+The natural wood pellets it uses are food-grade and don’t contain any harmful substances like additives that could affect the final product.

-Natural wood pellets are incredibly efficient as they produce less than 8,200 BTUs per cooking session.
+Natural wood pellets are incredibly efficient, as they produce less than 8,200 BTUs per cooking session.
 They’re also carbon neutral with less ash production when compared to other types of grill fuels.

 The thermostat control feature is great because it allows you to switch the temperature as you like.
 This particular grill can go from temperatures as low as 180F to 500F maximum.
 While that’s a decent temperature range, it pales in comparison to outdoor grills of the same size which offer higher temperatures.

-The auto start function means that you only press one button on this grill and the grill does the rest.
+The auto-start function means that you only press 1 button on this grill and the grill does the rest.
 No need to manually transfer the pellets to the firepot or even ignite them for that matter!

 Once your meal is done cooking and is ready to serve, you’ll turn on the automatic cool down.
-From there, the grill with start the shut-off process by burning out excess pellets, leaving you to enjoy your food with your guests.
+From there, the grill will start the shut-off process by burning out excess pellets, leaving you to enjoy your food with your guests.